How to Check for Malware on Mac

 List of Mac viruses

-How to scan for viruses on Mac
+How to check for viruses on Mac

-How to identify malware with Activity Monitor
+1. Identify malware with Activity Monitor

 If you suspect your Mac has been infected with a virus, one of the best places to identify malware is in Activity Monitor.
 Here, you’ll be able to see background processes and apps that are running—including viruses, adware, and other nasties.